Tag Archives: Miami

 Splash!
 The cold water slapped me.

 The water smacked my face and swallowed me.
-My mouth, my eyes popped open.
+My mouth and my eyes popped open.
 I saw underwater for the first time.
 My nose burned from the chlorine.
 I pushed and pulled to get air, get air!

 I surfaced and tried to gasp out the word help, but water filled my mouth.